irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- We tried to use GCP services such as Google Cloud Storage but we eventually gave up on the task due to technical issues regarding the upload of files.
-Google Cloud Storage is a service for storing and accessing data on Google's infrastructure.
-The data is stored in objects grouped within buckets.
-Buckets are the basic containers that hold your data in Google Cloud Storage.
-They are used to store objects which consist of data and its metadata.
-Buckets are global resources in GCS, meaning they are not associated with any specific region and can be accessed from anywhere. ---
+We tried to use GCP services such as Google Cloud Storage but we eventually gave up on the task due to technical issues regarding the upload of files.

 ### Question 18